What is an RSA Certificate? How RSA Certificate Works?

 • Secure Communication: RSA is often used to secure communication between two parties.
 It can be the RSA online certificate used in Transport Layer Security (TLS) web browsing and email protocols.

-• Code signing Certificates: It is used to verify the authenticity and integrity of the code.
-This ensures that the code has not been tampered with and comes from a trusted source.
+• Code signing Certificates: These are used to verify the authenticity and integrity of the code.
+This ensures the code is not tampered with and comes from a trusted source.

 • Virtual Private Networks (VPNs): VPNs use RSA to secure communication between two parties and verify their identities.